Uruguay Renewable Energy

 The country has decades of continuous development, a solid and adequate regulatory framework, political stability, macroeconomic reliability and financial incentives to develop large-scale projects for the production of green hydrogen and its derivatives.
 Uruguay’s latest monthly electricity data shows continued growth in wind and solar, which accounted for 44% of total electricity generation in January, surpassing a new record of 42% in December.

-See also Solar Energy Homes
+See also Colombia Renewable Energy

 The increase in variable share of the renewable energy market in Uruguay is remarkable, and the country has become a showcase for the potential of strong interconnections and flexible grids.